Related ToolsBloomfireConfluenceDocument360NotionFreshdesk

 Real Limitations

-The pricing is the elephant in the room.
-Our quote came to $158K annually for 200 users.
-That’s roughly $790/user/year versus Confluence’s $72/user/year or Notion’s $96/user/year.
-The ROI math only works if your knowledge management problems are costing you more than $158K in lost productivity.
+Pricing is the elephant in the room.
+Quotes for 200 users come to approximately $158K annually - roughly $790 per user/year versus Confluence’s $72 or Notion’s $96.
+The ROI math only works if knowledge management problems are costing more than $158K in lost productivity.

 Pros and Cons